 Start by thinking about what you would put radishes and sprouts in or on, then try using radish sprouts instead.
-Radish sprouts go great in a salad, on rice bowls, and in wraps, but our favorite thing to put sprouts on is a sandwich.
+The spicy flavor of radish sprouts go great in a salad, on rice bowls, and in wraps, but our favorite thing to put sprouts on is a sandwich.
 Sprouts always take a sandwich to a whole new level and radish sprouts do this, but with that little kick we mentioned before.
 Alright so now you know why you need to grow radish sprouts, all you need to know next is how.

 How to grow radish sprouts?

 Radish sprouts are probably the easiest sprouts to grow.
 They are much easier to grow than alfalfa sprouts, clover sprouts, or broccoli sprouts which require additional care.
-And they don’t take as long to get a harvest as microgreens, although those take just 3 days longer.
+And they don’t take as long to get a harvest as microgreens, although radish microgreens take just 3 days longer.

 First, you want to source out some good quality and preferably organic seeds for sprouting.
 You need to make sure they are still in their raw form.
 You can’t use roasted seeds for example.
 We are focusing on radish sprouts here in this post, but you can substitute any kind of edible, raw, organic seed for sprouting.
 Whichever ones you choose, make sure it says sproutable somewhere on the package and as silly as this sounds, make sure they are also edible.
 We, personally, love these radish seeds from True Leaf market and believe they are the best price.

 First, soak your seeds.
 This counts as Day 0.
 You want to sprout as many as you can eat within about 5 to 7 days because sprouts keep in the fridge for about a week.
-Usually we soak 1-2 tablespoons and that will turn into about the amount you buy in those clear square clamshells at the grocery store.
-Cover the seeds with at least an inch of clean, cool water.
-Make sure that all of your seeds are under the water and you want them to soak for at least 8 hours or ideally overnight.
+Usually we soak 1-2 tablespoons of radish seeds and that will turn into about the amount you buy in those clear square clamshells at the grocery store.
+Cover the seeds with at least an inch of clean, cool fresh water.
+Make sure that all of your seeds are under the water and you want them to soak for at least 4 to 8 hours or ideally overnight.
 Then in the morning strain and rinse the radish sprouts and put them in your sprouter, sprouting tray, or in a glass jar with a sprouting lid.